 MLD Support Association UK was set up to bring hope to families in the fight to eradicate Metachromatic Leukodystrophy (MLD).
-We aim to provide support to families, personally, through our Website and Facebook group, and at Family Conferences and Fun Days.
-This enables families to share their experiences of living with MLD.
+We aim to provide support to families, personally, through our Website and Facebook group, and at annual Family Conferences and Fun Days.
+This enables families to share their experiences of the effects of MLD.